aswain009/java-oop-class-notes/final-exam.md

 4) You will be given a sample of what your output should look like.
 5) You will be given a `RunMe.java` file with starter code.
 Go over what the Decorator classes do:
-1) Remember to declare your main object, FightSeat.
+1) Remember to declare your main object, `FlightSeat`.
 2) Then just code up your getters and remember to instantiate the constructor for the classes extending the decorator classes.
-3) Call the super class (FlightSeatDecorator) and do your modifications locally.
+3) Call the super class (`FlightSeatDecorator`) and do your modifications locally.

 ### Stacks problem
 1) Description: The given problem is about balancing parentheses, obviously you have to make sure each parentheses has its open and respective closed parentheses.